-NPR was created in 1970.
-It began to broadcast in April 1971.
+NPR was created in 1970 and began to broadcast in April 1971.
 Pacifica stations are not part of NPR, though both have been involved in First Amendment controversies.

 During the Reagan administration in the 1980s, NPR faced criticism as being a tool of the political left.
 Reports issued by the Heritage Foundation and the conservative watchdog group Accuracy in Media led KUSC-FM in Los Angeles to stop carrying NPR news on the grounds of liberal bias.
 This criticism continued in the 1990s through COMINT, a media criticism journal, whose writers lobbied conservative members of the board of the Corporation for Public Broadcasting (CPB), a source of government funding.
 In 1992 Sen. Robert J. Dole, R-Kans., attached an amendment to the CPB’s authorization bill mandating “strict adherence to objectivity and balance” on public radio and television.